Risk Management & Insurance

 • Challenges students to develop their ability to think critically

 There are a number of insurance scholarships available for undergraduate students majoring in risk management and insurance and in actuarial mathematics.
-Applications for the 2015-16 academic year are due on March 6, 2015.
+Applications for the 2016-17 academic year are due on April 15, 2016.
 Click here to download the application.
-The deadline for the 2015-16 academic year has passed.
-The new scholarship application will go online in January 2016.

 Careers in Risk Management and Insurance